 - Assets.
 Resources or things of value owned by a company as the result of its financial transactions (e.g., inventory, accounts receivable).

 - Liabilities.
-The obligations and debts owed by a company to suppliers, banks, lenders, or other providers of goods and services (e.g., loans, accounts payable).
+The obligations and debts owed by a company to suppliers, banks, lenders, or other providers of goods and services (e.g., small business loans, accounts payable).

 - Revenues or income.
 Money earned by the company through sales or providing a service.

 - Expenses.
-Cash that flows out of the company to pay for assets or services (e.g., utilities, salaries).
+Cash that flows out of the company to pay for assets or services (e.g., utilities, business insurance, salaries).

 - Equity.
 The remaining value of an owner’s interest in a company, after all liabilities have been subtracted(e.g., stock, retained earnings).